zxc916684603/ecs/intl.en-US/User Guide/Instances/Reactivate an instance.md

 ## Procedure {#section_qll_q1n_xdb .section}

-To reactivate an instance, follow these steps:
+To reactivate an instance in the ECS console, follow these steps:

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, click **Instances**.